Calculator-Online.net

 How to Achieve a Calorie Deficit?

-Creating a caloric deficit is considered the key to losing weight.
-It involves burning more calories than you eat.
+Creating a calorie deficit is considered the key to losing weight.
+It involves burning more calories than you take in diet.
 Achieving a calorie deficit can be done by reducing your calorie intake or increasing your physical activity levels.
 You can do both at the same time.

 For example: You decided to create a deficit of 700 calories each day.
-All you can be done by cutting 350 calories from your daily diet plan and remaining 350 calories with daily workout.
+This can be achieved by cutting 350 calories from your daily diet plan and remaining 350 work out calories.

 Reduce Calorie Intake: